csomerlot/csomerlot.github.io/README.md

 ### Setup:
     - install VS Code, Quarto, and github Desktop
 ### Editing tools:
-    - Edit qmd quarto markdown files in VS ode or directly in github
+    - Edit qmd quarto markdown files in VS code or directly in github
     - Use GIMP for making the background of images transparent
 ### To publish:
     - run quarto render (possibly as pre-commit git hook)